GeyserMC/GeyserOptionalPack/developer_documentation.md

 Above, `query.owner_identifier` returns the identifier of the entity to which the attachable is applied, and thus this attachable will only be applied when the owner identifier is `minecraft:armor_stand`.

+Geyser scales down small armor stands to 0.5.
+However, this has the unintended side effect of making the head slot appear smaller than it does on Java Edition.
+Consequently, the query `q.is_baby` is applied when an armor stand is small, which is then used to trigger an animation which upscales the head slot by 1.3984.
+This value was derrived from the [attached chart](https://cdn.discordapp.com/attachments/338267383904993291/417695114249371648/unknown.png) linked in the Blockbench Discord.
+Since large armor stand head slots have a scale of 0.625 to one block, downscaling by half gives a scale of 0.3125 to one block.
+The proper scale, per the chart, is 0.437.
+Thus, the slot must be upscaled by 1.3984 to compensate, which is derrived by dividing 0.437 by 0.3125.

 ### Iron golems

 #### Cracking